agilecrm/rest-api/README.md

 Agile CRM REST API
 =================

-Agile CRM is a new breed CRM software with sales and marketing automation.
-You can sign up @ [AgileCRM.com](https://www.agilecrm.com/).
+[Agile CRM] (https://www.agilecrm.com/) is a new breed CRM software with sales and marketing automation.

 Table of contents
 ---------------